moonix-project/Moonix-Obfuscator/README.md

 The goal is to improve this project over time, making it more effective, secure, and complex.
 I'm committed to refining the code and adding more features to make it a solid tool for developers.

 Feel free to follow along and provide feedback! 🚀

+`Note: Remove the comments before obfuscating the script.
+It may cause errors.`